LinguistDeveloper/clarive/docs/en/devel/js-primer.markdown

 ## Templating and multiline strings

-For writing multi-line strings, and templated strings, Clarive implments the Ecmascript ES6 templating literals standard.
+For writing multi-line strings that can also be templated (ie. that have variables interpolated), Clarive implments the Ecmascript ES6 templating literals standard.

 (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)